 Modern workforce trends are putting new pressure on companies—and their mobile employees—to deliver exceptional service at a moment’s notice.
 Here are the top trends and challenges shaping mobile workforce management today and in the future.

 Big data is here to stay.
-Data collection is faster and more pervasive than ever before, with 90% of all the world’s data being generated in the past two years.
+Data collection is faster and more pervasive than ever before, and the industry is expected to continue growing.
 Collecting data on customer history, interactions, preferences, behavior, and so much more brings valuable insight for businesses—but only if you know what to do with it.

 Data collection and data-based decision making is a crucial part of managing a mobile workforce.
 By analyzing data points around customers and workers–like travel time, appointment length, and survey results–managers can make important decisions about the mobile workforce as a whole.

 Customer expectations are higher than ever, and companies that put the customer experience front and center are seeing the most success.
-Forrester has deemed our current era “The Age of the Customer”—and for good reason.
+In fact, customers who receive excellent service are likely to spend 140% more than those who don’t.

 These high expectations present unique challenges for a mobile workforce.
 How can you best accommodate your customers’ schedules?
 Can your scheduling and dispatching tools keep up with customer demand?
 How can your field employees better deliver on your brand promise when they are interfacing with customers?

-The modern mobile workforce is much better equipped to handle the unpredictability of the workday, and everyone benefits as a result:
+Modern mobile workforce solutions are much better equipped to handle the unpredictability of the workday, and everyone benefits as a result:

-- Mobile workers can stay connected throughout the day, giving them real-time access to job locations, customer information, and schedule updates, and they can alert others if they run into a problem.
+- Mobile workers can stay connected throughout the day with real-time access to job locations, customer information, and schedule updates..

-- Scheduler and managers can see team performance in real-time, communicate about schedule changes, and analyze productivity.
+- Schedulers and managers can see team performance in real time, communicate about schedule changes, and analyze productivity.

-- Customers get more accurate arrival times and employees who are better prepared to provide the service they need.
+- Customers receive more accurate arrival times and employees who are better prepared to provide the service they need.